palmtreemodel/PalmTree/README.md

 control_flow_gen.py: generate control flow dataset for PalmTree model using Binary Ninja API.

 ### Dataset format
-txt file with is easy to read and check.
+TXT files.
 Data-flow and control-flow graph will be sampled by random walk algorithm.
 And then splitted into instruction pairs.
 For a given instruction sequence
 ```
 push rbp